-If you have signs or symptoms of blood clots contact your doctor right away or go to the nearest emergency room.
+If you have signs or symptoms of blood clots, contact your doctor right away or go to the nearest emergency room.
 These symptoms include:

-- Swelling, pain, or warmth in one of your legs. - Sudden shortness of breath, coughing, chest pain, palpitations, or wheezing.
+- Swelling, pain, or warmth in one of your legs. - Sudden shortness of breath, coughing, or wheezing. - Chest pain, palpitations.

-For more information about IVC filters and the IVC Filter Clinic, please visit our Web site at www.ivcfilter.northwestern.edu or contact the IVC Filter Clinic at 312-926-5289.
+For more information about IVC filters and the IVC Filter Clinic, please visit our Web site at www.ivcfilter.nm.org or contact the IVC Filter Clinic at 312-926-5289.